spack/governance/GOVERNANCE.md

 The TSC meets at 9am Pacific Time on the first Wednesday of every month.
 These meetings are open to the public, and are held virtually.

-Meeting notes can be found in [tsc-meeting-nodes](tsc-meeting-nodes) in this repository.
+Meeting notes can be found in [tsc-meeting-notes](tsc-meeting-notes) in this repository.

 ## Other Public Spack fora